Streamer-bot-Extensions/Streamer.bot-Extensions-Wiki/extensions/cooldown-tools.md

 dateCreated: 2022-07-19T15:54:51.993Z
 ---

-# Cooldown Tools

-With these tools you can control cooldown.

-## Tool to Set a Cooldown Amount
+# Tool to Set a Cooldown Amount

 ### Description
 Using this extension you can set global and user cooldowns through chat commands.